mattheww/gomill/gomill_docs/boards.rst

 The :mod:`!gomill.boards` module contains Gomill's Go board representation.

-.. todo:: explain it's not at all designed for performance, even as Python code goes, and certainly not for implementing a playing engine.
+The implementation is not designed for speed (even as Python code goes), and is certainly not appropriate for implementing a playing engine.

-The behaviour of functions in this module is unspecified if they are passed out-of-range coordinates.
+The module contains a single class:

 .. class:: Board(side)

-   A :class:`!Board` object represents a position on a Go board.
+   A :class:`!Board` object represents a legal position on a Go board.

    Instantiate with the board size, as an int >= 1.
 Only square boards are supported.
+The board is initially empty.

    Board objects do not maintain any history information.